Sam Brooks (dramatist)

 Sam Brooks is a New Zealand playwright and dramatist.
 Brooks' works have appeared on stage in Auckland and throughout New Zealand, often produced through his company, Smoke Labours Productions.
 Brooks' work has twice earned him the Playmarket B4 25 New Zealand Young Playwright award.
 He has also been nominated for the Chapman Tripp award for Outstanding New Playwright and was highly commended for the Adam New Zealand New Play of the year award.
 In 2014, Metro Magazine named Brooks "Auckland's Most Exciting Playwright".
 He won the Bruce Mason Playwriting Award in 2016.
-He currently works as the culture editor at The Spinoff, an online commentary and opinion magazine.
-He has also written for the Pantograph Punch, Metro Magazine, and the NZ Herald.
+He is a contributing writer to The Spinoff, an online commentary and opinion magazine where he was previously culture editor.
+He has also written for Pantograph Punch, Metro magazine, and The New Zealand Herald.